jdes01/jdes01/README.md

 ## 🤠 About me
 Whats good!
-I'm Javier, a BSc IT student from Cordobita📍
+I'm Javier, a BSc IT student from Cordobita 📍

 Wildin' at [Aula de Software Libre](https://www.uco.es/aulasoftwarelibre/) 🥷🏼 as Coordination Delegate